 7 Measurement & Verification

+Measurement and verification (M&V) for an ALR follows all applicable Controllable Load Resource compliance metrics found in the Nodal Protocols, including but not limited to Controllable Load Resource Energy Deployment Performance (CLREDP).
+ALR M&V will use telemetry verification when applicable.

 As part of the qualification process for an ALR to provide Non-Spin, ERCOT will assign the ALR to its appropriate performance evaluation methodology based on an analysis of the ALR’s historical meter data.
 This process will be similar to the baseline assignment process used by ERCOT in the administration of ERS.
 In order to qualify to provide Non-Spin, an ALR must be deemed by ERCOT to be eligible for measurement and verification via either the Meter Before/Meter After or Baseline performance evaluation methodologies per Protocol Sections 8.1.1.2.1.3, Non-Spinning Reserve Qualification, and 8.1.1.4.3, Non-Spinning Reserve Service Energy Deployment Criteria.

 Performance evaluation methodology assignments will depend on the following factors: